hexops/vecty/docs/TUTORIAL.md

 # Vecty Tutorial

-You will need to install gopherjs and vecty. _TODO link to install guide_
+You will need to install gopherjs and vecty.

 This tutorial assumes you have Go installed, and that you will follow along by writing code in a directory somewhere on your GOPATH.